 Pat Hendricks Shihan, 7th Dan Aikikai, began her Aikido career in Monterey, California in 1975 and is currently chief instructor at Aikido of San Leandro in the Bay Area of California and the head of Division I of the Califorina Aikido Association.
 Pat Sensei holds the highest degree possible in Aiki Ken and Jo Certification, and is certified to test for the United States.
 Since 1977, she has traveled frequently to Japan for extended periods of time to study as a live-in student under the late Morihiro Saito Sensei in Iwama.
 In great demand as an instructor, she has taught in England, Russia, Germany, New Zealand, Japan and throughout the U.S.

-North Texas Aikido’s primary instructor, Russell Alvey Sensei, has trained in and taught Aikido for well over 30 years and currently holds the rank of Rokudan (6th-degree black belt).
+North Texas Aikido’s chief instructor and founder of the dojo, Russell Alvey Shihan, has trained in and taught Aikido for over 40 years and currently holds the rank of Rokudan (6th-degree black belt).